abhinavashish15/myCalc/README.md

 # myCalc

-Simple calculator using Android Studio for the first time
+Simple calculator using Java in Android Studio.